shuaichenphysics/shuaichenphysics.github.io/_posts/2022-4-12-ETH and MBL.md

 ---
 layout: post
-title: "Eigenstate thermalization hypnosis and many-body localization"
+title: "Eigenstate thermalization hypothesis and many-body localization"
 date: 2022-4-12
 excerpt: "How to reconcile between statistics and the quantum mechanism is always elusive"
 tags: [Statistics, quantum mechanism]